niklasamslgruber/RedCASTLE/README.md

 Dependencies
 -------
 In order to run the Node-RED nodes it is required that Python (>= 3.6) is installed on all machines running the nodes.
+A MQTT Broker should also be installed.
-The additional required Python packages can be installed with `pip install -r requirements.txt`
+The additional required Python packages can be installed with `pip install -r requirements.txt`.

 Running
 -------